Pearlicia/portfolio-html/README.md

-# A static portfolio site
+# A static portfolio site built with HTML, CSS and AWS